kubernetes/enhancements/keps/sig-node/2400-node-swap/README.md

 https://storage.googleapis.com/k8s-triage/index.html
 -->

-No new tests added for Alpha and Alpha2 releases.
+NA.

+These tasks require e2e test setup so we did not add any integration tests for this.

 ##### e2e tests